 Many of these slides had the date they were processed (presumably) stamped or printed on them (month and year).
 I've found that in cases where I could verify the date, either because a more specific date was hand written or there was something to specifically date the photo in the photo itself, that this date has typically been the same month the photos were taken.
 In other words, I expect that in MOST cases these photos were taken relatively near the processing date.
 No doubt there are some exceptions.

-No dates or labels on these but like other recent posts these are most likely from the late 1950s or early 1960s.
-All are of outdoor forest and mountain scenes, perhaps in the Pacific Northwest.
-One looks like the entrance to a park...
+No dates on this set but like all of the other recent posts these are almost certainly from the late 1950s or early 1960s.
+There are no labels either but these appear to be beach and forest shots from the Pacific Northwest.

 Click on one of the images or the link below to also see versions processed with color restoration and Digital ICE which is a hardware based dust and scratch remover, a feature of the Epson V600 scanner I am using.
 There are also versions processed with the simpler dust removal option along with color restoration.

 SMT-Tokens Market Initiative in Daybit - Steemhunt, eSteem, Utopian, Actifit, Fundition, Tasteem, Tr

 Today, we are thrilled to introduce our initiative t...